Parrots and ravens are among the world’s most talented talking bird species.

 - Live in teenage gangs.

 No parrot has been able to pass the mirror test.
-Neither have ravens, but the Eurasian magpie (part of the corvid family) is the only non-mammal to have passed.
+Neither have ravens, but the Eurasian magpie (part of the corvid family) is the only non-mammal to have passed it.
 Not even primates have been successful.

 While ravens rarely talk better than parrots, it’s not unfeasible when ravens have close access to humans.
 Both species produce sounds we recognize, so they’re among the world’s most intelligent animals.